Is There a Dimmer Outlook Ahead for Centene Corporation (CNC)?

 Sponsored

-The average price from analysts is $85.81, which is $20.21 above the current price.
-CNC currently public float of 576.14M and currently shorts hold a 1.58% ratio of that float.
-Today, the average trading volume of CNC was 3.62M shares.
+CNC currently public float of 576.14M and currently shorts hold a 2.14% ratio of that float.
+Today, the average trading volume of CNC was 3.47M shares.

 CNC’s Market Performance